aws-samples/swift-chat/.github/PULL_REQUEST_TEMPLATE.md

 ## General Checklist
 <!-- Check or cross out if not relevant -->

-- [ ] Added new tests to cover change, if needed
+- [ ] The code changes have been fully tested
 - [ ] Security oriented best practices and standards are followed (e.g. using input sanitization, principle of the least privilege, etc.)
 - [ ] Documentation update for the change if required
 - [ ] PR title conforms to conventional commit style
 - [ ] If breaking change, documentation/changelog update with migration instructions

-By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.
+By submitting this pull request, I confirm that my contribution is made under the terms of the MIT-0 license.